Braiding properties of worldline configurations in hardcore lattice bosons: Braiding properties of worldline configurations

 Let us consider a worldline configuration $\phi$ as specified by the sequence of imaginary time instants $0<\tau_1<\ldots<\tau_{n-1}<\beta$ and corresponding Fock states $\{\ket{\alpha},\ket{\alpha_1},\ldots,\ket{\alpha_{n-1}},\ket{\alpha}\}$.
-Expectation values entering $\omega_\phi$ are nonzero, i.e. $\mel{\alpha_m}{H_1(\tau_{m+1})}{\alpha_{m+1}}\ne0$, implying that $\ket{\alpha_m}$ and $\ket{\alpha_{m+1}}$ differ only on one pair of sites $(i,j)$, i.e. $\ket{\alpha_{m+1}}=a_i^\dagger a_j\ket{\alpha_m}$.
+Expectation values entering $\omega_\phi$ are nonzero, i.e. $\mel{\alpha_{m+1}}{H_1(\tau_{m+1})}{\alpha_{m}}\ne0$, implying that $\ket{\alpha_m}$ and $\ket{\alpha_{m+1}}$ differ only on one pair of sites $(i,j)$, i.e. $\ket{\alpha_{m+1}}=a_i^\dagger a_j\ket{\alpha_m}$.
 This, along with the hard-core nature of the particles, implies that there is no intersection between any two worldlines.
-We can therefore conclude that a configuration $\phi$ can be uniquely identified as a {\em geometric braid}~\cite{Kassel2008}, and, as such, it represents an element of the braid group $\mathcal{B}_N(\mathcal{S})$~\cite{Delima2018}, where $N$ is the particle number and $\mathcal{S}$ is the surface in which the lattice is embedded.
-Two worldline configurations represent different braids or have different topological structures if it is impossible to continuously deform worldlines of one configuration into those of the other without cutting worldlines.
-On the other hand, configurations with the same topological structure represent the same braid.
+We can therefore conclude that a configuration $\phi$ can be uniquely identified as a {\em geometric braid}, i.e. $N$ non-crossing strands in the space $[0,\beta]\times\mathcal{S}$~\cite{Kassel2008}, and, as such, it corresponds to an element of the braid group $\mathcal{B}_N(\mathcal{S})$~\cite{Delima2018}, where $N$ is the particle number and $\mathcal{S}$ is the surface in which the lattice is embedded.
+Notice that an element in $\mathcal{B}_N(\mathcal{S})$ is an equivalent class of geometric braids.
+In other words, two worldline configurations correspond to different braids or have different topological structures if it is impossible to continuously deform worldlines of one configuration into those of the other without cutting worldlines, otherwise they correspond to the same braid.
 Therefore, the topological structure of $\phi$ is specified by how particles move $around$ each other via sequential hopping $a_i^\dagger a_j$.
-A more rigorous definition of topological structure is given in the Supplemental Material, where we define topological structure based on homotopy rather than isotopy.
-To fix the idea, in Fig.~\ref{fig:1}, we show simple examples of worldine configurations and associated braid diagrams (i.e. the geometric representations of the braid group elements).
+A more rigorous definition of topological structure is given in~\ref{App_A}, where we define topological structure based on homotopy rather than isotopy.
+To fix the idea, in Fig.~\ref{fig:1}, we show simple examples of worldline configurations and associated braid diagrams (i.e. the geometric representations of the braid group elements).
 Notice that different configurations can feature the same topological structure (panels (b) and (c)).
 Fig.~\ref{fig:1} (d) shows how braids may easily become more complex as the number of particles is increased.